 A backup quarterback who authored an unforgettable chapter in Texans history by leading them to their first-ever playoff victory.

 T.J.
-Yates carved his name into NFL lore not with a lengthy reign as a starter, but with a single, pressurized moment of triumph.
-Drafted in the fifth round by the Houston Texans in 2011, the North Carolina product was thrust into action as an untested rookie after season-ending injuries to the team's top two quarterbacks.
-With the franchise's playoff hopes on the line, Yates engineered a game-winning drive in Cincinnati to clinch a postseason berth.
-He then started the Wild Card game, guiding the Texans to a victory over those same Bengals—the first playoff win in the team's history.
-His playing career settled into a journeyman backup role across several teams, but that indelible rookie stretch cemented his legacy.
-He smoothly transitioned into coaching, bringing his on-field experience to offensive staffs in Houston, Atlanta, and Tampa Bay.
+Yates guided the Houston Texans to their first playoff win in franchise history as a rookie in 2011.
+Drafted in the fifth round from North Carolina, he was thrust into action after season-ending injuries to the team's top two quarterbacks.
+With playoff hopes on the line, he engineered a game-winning drive in Cincinnati to clinch a postseason berth.
+He then started the Wild Card game and led the Texans to victory over those same Bengals.
+His playing career settled into a journeyman backup role across several teams.
+He transitioned into coaching, bringing his on-field experience to offensive staffs in Houston, Atlanta, and Tampa Bay.

 1981–1996